yasnazariel/kiichain-docs/validate-the-network/run-a-validator-full-node/step-by-step-guide-1.md

 ### Step 3: Get Testnet Tokens

-Go to the Kiichain discord channel and request for kiichain3 testnet tokens from the faucet.
+Go to the Kiichain discord channel and request for kiichain testnet tokens from the faucet.

 ### Step 4: Create a Validator Transaction